souk4711/hakoniwa/README.md

 It can help you with:

-- Compile source code in a restricted sandbox, e.g [makepkg][docs/makepkg]
+- Compile source code in a restricted sandbox, e.g. [makepkg][docs/makepkg]
-- Run browsers, or proprietary software in an isolated environment, e.g. [Firefox][docs/xdg]
+- Run browsers, or proprietary softwares in an isolated environment, e.g. [Firefox][docs/xdg]

 > [!NOTE]
 > Hakoniwa runs as an unprivileged user and requires the **Linux namespaces** feature.